edkempe/Marian/docs/librarian.md

 # Marian Librarian's Guide

+> **Documentation Role**: This is the primary documentation for Runtime AI (Anthropic) behavior in the Marian system.
+See `ai-architecture.md` for the complete documentation hierarchy.

 ## Overview
 The Librarian is the AI assistant responsible for managing and organizing information in the Marian Catalog system.
 This guide outlines the principles, responsibilities, and procedures for effective catalog management.